 As mentioned above, trust is fundamental to the collaborative process.
-While trust can be gained when members carry through their word or intention with action, transparency - that is, the disclosure or sharing of relevant information - occupies a crucial role in generating and maintaining trust.
+While trust can be gained when members carry through their word or intention with action, transparency (i.e., the disclosure or sharing of relevant information) occupies a crucial role in generating and maintaining trust.
 Though transparency is an integral part of the collaborative process, the research unit also recognizes that there is certain information that members do not have the right to know, as it infringes on personal privacy.

-In addition to transparency, other identified mechanisms to strengthen the quality of collaboration include communication, coordination, mutual support, shared expectations and cohesion.
+In addition to transparency, other identified mechanisms to strengthen the quality of collaboration include communication, coordination, mutual support, shared expectations, peer-to-peer exchange, and cohesion.
 These elements are elaborated below:

-- Given the geographical spread of members that limit in-person meetings, communication entails the exchange of information between individuals through several online communication media, such as email, Zoom and Trello.
-While members within and across projects should ensure that the frequency of communication is high and efficient enough in order to keep all members informed of any changes, it is important to consider conditions that might impede the timeliness of communication, such as differences in time zones and internet connectivity issues in certain parts of the world.
+- Given the geographical spread of members that limit in-person meetings, communication entails the exchange of information between individuals through several online communication media, such as email, messenger services, Zoom and Trello.
+While members within and across projects should ensure that the frequency of communication is high and efficient enough to keep all members informed of any changes, it is important to aim at a healthy work-life balance and consider conditions that might impede the timeliness of communication, such as differences in time zones and internet connectivity issues in certain parts of the world.
 The quality of communication in a collaborative setting reflects the ability of members to share their ideas openly.
-To ensure open communication in the collaborative process, the research unit encourages developing a symmetrical relationship between every member. - Though the research unit has a coordination team to facilitate the collaborative process, coordination within and across projects needs to be a joint effort that involves all members.
+To ensure open communication in the collaborative process, the research unit encourages developing a symmetrical relationship between every member (exceptions apply in situations described in above sections). - Though the research unit has a coordination team to facilitate the collaborative process, coordination within and across projects needs to be a joint effort that involves all members.
 Coordination facilitates fluid interactions between all members, ensuring harmony and synchronicity of co-actions.
 The point of coordination is to be efficient, but not rigid, and is, thus, adjusted to knowledge and information sharing needs of each situation.
 To work together effectively within and across projects, coordination entails a clear understanding of the goals, related activities, interdependencies between the activities and contributions to be made by each member.
-The strength of coordination is intimately connected to communication.

-- Equally integral to a productive collaborative relationship is the existence of mutual support from all members.
+The strength of coordination is intimately connected to communication. - Equally integral to a productive collaborative relationship is the existence of mutual support from all members.
 Mutual support manifests in members' willingness to help each other in solving problems that emerge during the research process as well as in achieving commonly agreed goals.
-Similar to coordination, mutual support benefits from members' flexibility with their assistance in the case of unforeseen incidents and ability to compromise to the needs of each situation. - As intimated under mutual support, shared expectations on the behaviour of each member also influence the quality of collaboration.
+Similar to coordination, mutual support benefits from members' flexibility with their assistance in the case of unforeseen incidents and ability to compromise to the needs of each situation. - As intimated under mutual support, shared expectations on the behavior of each member also influence the quality of collaboration.
 Shared expectations refer to the alignment between contributions provided by each member with the expectations of the contributions.
 Alignment between each member's priorities in collaboration (e.g., career development or resource usage) and commonly agreed priorities of the research team through open communication can help to prevent disappointments and conflicts.
-As such, Pls, equipped with inputs from researchers, should clearly define and emphasize the overall research team's priorities/goals to develop shared expectations on behaviour and to increase the predictability of the behaviour of all members.
-A productive collaborative relationship requires that every member accepts and respects the shared expectations concerning required efforts. - Finally, the strength of collaboration is defined by cohesion or the existence of a collaborative spirit between members within and across projects.
-This spirit underpins the feeling of collegiality, strengthens the nature of a collaborative relationship and nurtures open sharing of information and knowledge as well as willingness to participate in mutual support.
-That cohesion is crucial in determining a member's willingness to engage in and the degree of collaboration, the above qualities reinforce cohesiveness.
+Equipped with inputs from team members, PIs should clearly define and emphasize the research team's priorities/goals to develop shared expectations on behavior and performance, and to increase the predictability of the behavior of all members.
+Suggestions from team members include to ensure new members' comprehensive introduction to the research unit; to aim at clear and transparent task assignment and articulate priorities.
+A productive collaborative relationship requires that every member accepts and respects the shared expectations concerning required efforts.